 Some of the more design-heavy requirements include maintaining a particular contrast ratio between your text and background colors, and ensuring that the text on your website can be scaled up to as large as 200% without leading to viewing issues, such as horizontal scrolling or content-breaking layouts.

 Ensuring WCAG Compliance

 While there are many tools around the web that are designed to help ensure that your website is ADA and WCAG compliant – including the Web Accessibility Evaluation (WAVE) tool, which highlights the areas on your site that need to be improved or changed – these instruments are not recognized as effective by the government, and their use will not hold up in court.
 At Paradigm, we partner with ADA-certified auditors who have entire test teams comprised of people with disabilities, and they are dedicated to thoroughly evaluating the sites we develop to ensure compliance, support any necessary remediation efforts, and constantly monitor the website accessibility environment for any changes that may affect our sites.
 These partners are strictly vetted by our team, and they will stand by you in court if an accessibility lawsuit were to be brought up against you.

-Creating an ADA compliant website design should be a priority for any business – but don’t let the requirements overwhelm you.
+Creating an ADA compliant website design, or utilizing 508 accessibility remediation services to update a site that is out of compliance, should be a priority for any business – but don’t let the requirements overwhelm you.
 Contact us today and we’ll help you get your site on track to WCAG compliance.